hatashiro/express-formidable/README.md

 framework for Node.js.

 [Formidable](https://github.com/felixge/node-formidable) is a Node.js module
-for parsing form data, especially file uploads.
+for parsing form data, including `multipart/form-data` file upload.

 So, **`express-formidable`** is something like a bridge between them, specifically an Express middleware implementation of Formidable.